slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On surrendering

-> *'It only hurts when you don't have time to prepare for the fall' -- Tony Hawk (skater)*
+> *'It only hurts when you don’t have time to prepare for the fall' -- Tony Hawk*

 Use this opportunity to re-create yourself.
 In order to come back you have to go away.
 If you didnt quit anything you woud be still playing with toddlers.
 Sometimes good things fall apart so better things can fall together.
 Every story has an end, but in life every end is just a new beginning.